 Heroin is an illicit drug, meaning that it’s illegal to possess, sell, and produce it.
 That means if you develop a heroin addiction, you’re at risk for experiencing legal problems and criminal charges.
 Furthermore, the dangers of heroin addiction can lead to death from overdose.
-Therefore, its paramount for those suffering from heroin addiction, to receive treatment at a heroin addiction rehab center in Murray, Utah before it’s too late.
+Therefore, its paramount for those suffering from heroin addiction, to receive treatment at a heroin detox center before it’s too late.

 Heroin Addiction Statistics

 In 2016 alone, nearly 1 million Americans used heroin, as heroin use has continued to increase over the past decade.
 While 214,000 Americans met the criteria for a heroin use disorder in 2002, that number climbed to 626,000 in 2016.
 One of the many dangers of heroin addiction is fatal overdoses, as heroin supplies cut with dangerous additives contributed to overdoses becoming the leading cause of death among Americans under the age of 50.

 The Dangers of Heroin Addiction

 Heroin is a central nervous system depressant and is made from opium.
 Heroin is sold in a solid or rock form (“tar”) or as a powder.
 Users can smoke, inhale, or inject heroin, with injection the most potent and dangerous route of administration.
 Injecting heroin can create additional risks, such as:

 - Infectious diseases, like MRSA, Hepatitis, and HIV/AIDS